Food

 Cash only.

 Nov.
-11-17 | Mountainlair Commons Area
+3-9 | Mountainlair Front

 Nov.
-11-13 | Mountainlair Front
+3-6 | Mountainlair Front

-Cash and credit card accepted.
+Cash and credit cards accepted.

-Cash and credit card accepted.
+Cash and credit cards accepted.

 Nov.
-11-15 | Mountainlair Front
+5-6 | Mountainlair Front

-Farm-to-Fork Appalachian Eats.
 Cash and credit cards accepted.

-Farm-to-Fork Appalachian Eats.
 Cash and credit cards accepted.

 Nov.
-11-17 | Mountainlair Front
+3-9 | Mountainlair Front

-Lemonade, Cotton Candy, Fudge, Soft Pretzels, Caramel Apples, Nachos.
 Cash and credit cards accepted.

-Lemonade, Cotton Candy, Fudge, Soft Pretzels, Caramel Apples, Nachos.
 Cash and credit cards accepted.

 Appalachian Food Sampling

-Mountainlair Commons Area | 11am
+Mountainlair Commons Area | 11am to 2pm

 Free samples while supplies last.

 Apple Cobbler | Nov.
-12
+3

 Cobblers are an American deep-dish fruit dessert or pie with a thick crust (usually a biscuit crust) and a fruit filling (such as peaches, apples, berries).
 Some versions are enclosed in the crust, while others have a drop-biscuit or crumb topping.
 Berry cobblers were born from traditional English suet puddings, with berries being substituted for ingredients not readily available.